Q. What are the new trash trucks like?

 A. You may continue to use existing green waste containers in addition to the new green waste carts.
 You may also use compostable bags and you may continue to bundle your yard trimmings as well.
 Again, there will be no extra charge for the additional green waste.

-Q. Who will own the carts - the City, MG Disposal or the homeowner?
+Q. Who will own the carts - the City, Republic Services or the homeowner?

-A. The carts are the property of MG Disposal.
+A. The carts are the property of Republic Services.

 Q. What if a cart is lost or damaged?
 Is there a replacement fee?